This article was last updated by on

 Even if the flowering of the Persian Shield is sporadic, it will bloom around early winter.

-So, seedpods will be ready around late winter or early spring.
-You can take them off from the stem and collect them in a paper or bag.
+Generally, seedpods will mature around late winter or early spring.
+You can now snip them off the stem and collect them in a paper or bag.

 Step 2: Extract the Seeds